Ghislieri College: History

 Collegio Ghislieri is a 450-year-old Italian institution committed to promote university studies on the basis of merit, hosting around 200 pupils (males and females) who attend all faculties in the University of Pavia, offering them logistic and cultural opportunities such as scholarships, lectures, conferences, a 130,000-volume library (the third-largest private library in Northern Italy), and foreign-language courses.
 Each year about 40 new students from all over the country are selected by public competition.
 Founded by Pope Pius V (Antonio Ghislieri) in 1567, and secularly managed since the 18th century, the college is now under the High Patronage of the Presidency of the Italian Republic.
 It is classified among high qualifying institutions by the Italian Ministry for Education and University.
 Student expenses are subsidized by the college as the required fees are proportional to parental income; many places are granted for free.
-Among its alumni are Carlo Goldoni and several Italian statesmen, scientists, and scholars of the last two centuries.
+Among its alumni are Carlo Goldoni, Michele Rajna, and several Italian statesmen, scientists, and scholars of the last two centuries.